Mugdha001/sp19-202-westeros/NikhilLimaye-Journal.md

 ### What am I planning to work on next?
  - User story implementation - Enemy should fire at random times in random directions
  - Level transitions code base
- -
+ - End to end testing of workflows

 ### What tasks are blocked waiting on another team member?
  - None